 The best way to explore Brussels is by walking with a printed map of the old city (It has all the possible information – Opening hours of all places & good cafes).
 Make sure to observe and get lost inside side alleys to avoid the crowd on the main alleys.

 Add boating along with walking to see more of cinderella bridges and swans.
 Not having a boat ride in the canals of Bruges is a crime.
-Guess what, we committed that crime!
+Guess what?
+We committed that crime!
 By the time we reached the boarding point, Rozenhoedkaai, the last boat, had left at 5.30!

-Few facts about Bruges you must know.
+Here are a few facts about Bruges you must know.

 DO NOT GET FOOLED BY THE NUMBER YOU SEE IN THE AREA OF BRUGES – 138SQM.
 It seems small but has a lot to offer.
 Besides roaming in the picturesque streets, you can visit Gothic churches where statues made by Michaelangelo are kept.